EmpathyApp/EmpathyApp/README.md

 * Plugin dependencies: Neat skype status v2 (pro) *please note that "pro" version is required*
 * How it works: Clicking the icon will call one of the people in the list of skype names
 * Used by: Caller
-* File: n/a (since the shortcode is for an plugin that we havn't developed)

 ##### 2. Page with form for sending email with donation link